 Now, let’s explore the 7 best online community platforms out there.

-Mighty Networks is the most popular hosted community platform that allows you to create an online community on your own website.
+Mighty Networks is the most popular hosted community platform for creators that allows you to build an online community on your own website.

 When it comes to community design and engagement, Mighty Networks has a lot to offer.
 It allows you to create ‘Quick Posts’, polls & quizzes as well as fully-fledged articles.

-You also have the ‘Events’ feature which lets you create a one-time event or a recurring event.
+You also have the event management feature, so you create a one-time event or a recurring event.
 While there is no native support for live streaming, there is a direct Zoom integration which works very well.

 In addition, it supports other important community features like personalized activity feed, member directory, ability to create sub-groups, manage notifications, etc.